 - Check your speed.

-Google provides its own PageSpeed Insights testing tool.
+Google provides its own PageSpeed Insights testing tool and Lighthouse.
 It analyzes a web page’s content for both a desktop and mobile device and then provides suggestions on how to increase the speed.

 - Analyze your current content.

 Is an embedded video slowing down the speed of a web page?
 How about a home page slider?
 Or, perhaps a plugin is slowing down your website.